-Others include income earned from related parties due to shared resources (Note 28).
+Others include gain from termination of lease amounting to P324,989 (Notes 14 and 27) and income earned from related parties due to shared resources (Note 28).

 11. Net insurance claims

 Gross insurance claims paid for the years ended December 31 consist of the following: